Meghan Gallacher: Early political involvement

-Gallacher grew up in a predominantly left-wing community that had resentment towards the Conservative Party for closing down steelworks.
-This was the typical ideology of many Scottish industrial heartlands, but Gallacher believed it was the Conservatives were vital in future prosperity for communities like hers.
+Gallacher grew up in a predominantly left-wing community.
 Her grandmother, Elizabeth McLeod, stood unsuccessfully in various elections to the North Lanarkshire Council.
 After attending an association meeting with her grandmother, Gallacher joined the Scottish Conservatives.

 Gallacher first stood for election in 2015 at Thorniewood ward by-election for North Lanarkshire Council, she was eliminated at Stage 5 of the count.
 The following year, she stood for the Motherwell and Wishaw constituency at the 2016 Scottish Parliament election, finishing in third place.
-She was also the fifth placed Conservative candidate for the Central region, but was not elected.
+She was also the fifth placed Conservative list candidate for the Central Scotland region, but was not elected.

 Political career

 North Lanarkshire Council (2017–2022)

 Gallacher was elected to North Lanarkshire Council for the Motherwell West ward in 2017, she subsequently became the party's group leader.

 At the 2015, 2017 and 2019 UK general elections, she stood for the Motherwell and Wishaw constituency, finishing third on all three occasions.